soudeepd/soudeepd.github.io/pages/publications.md

 - Rawat, S., **Deb, S.**, Berrett, C. A bayesian method to identify changepoints in spatio-temporal ordinal data.
 Manuscript in preparation.
 Accepted for an oral presentation in RSS International Conference 2022, Aberdeen, UK.

+- Roy, S., **Deb, S.**, Neves, C. A nonparametric approach to deal with spatio-temporal quantile regression problems.
+Manuscript in preparation.
+Presented in an invited talk at the 15th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2022), held in London, UK.

 - Sen, S., **Deb, S.** A new classification method for multivariate time series data.
 Manuscript in preparation.
-To be presented in an invited talk at the 14th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2021), to be held in London, UK.
+Presented in an invited talk at the 14th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2021), London, UK.
 Earlier presented in 2021 Australian and New Zealand Statistical Conference (virtual).

 - Nath, A., **Deb, S.** A bivariate count data model and its application in forecasting match outcomes in soccer.
 Manuscript in preparation.